linabreu/Horoscope_App_with_JSON_db/README.md

 Hi all!

-I had such a fun time creating and styling this app!
+I had such a fun time creating and styling this app with Tailwind CSS.

 This app is for all of the astrology folks out there!
 It is a simple one page application.
 If you know your zodiac sign you are invited to click on the corresponding icon.
 The icon will then trigger a fetch request from the json.db to return a horoscope to you.